juliarcha/putty-ssh-auth-docs/tutorial.md

 ---

-> * For a deeper understanding of the concepts behind the SSH Key Authentication process, visit our [SSH Key Authentication](explanation.md) document.
+> * For a deeper understanding of the concepts behind the SSH key authentication process, visit our [SSH key authentication](explanation.md) document.
-> * For quick reference on settings, commands, and troubleshooting, see our [Quick reference: SSH Key Authentication](reference.md).
+> * For quick reference on settings, commands, and troubleshooting, see our [Quick reference: SSH key authentication](reference.md).

 ---